 Saskatchewan Pool Operators Course

 Public Health Inspection is responsible for licensing and inspection of public swimming pools.
 One of the regulatory requirements for public swimming pools is that at least one employee of the pool must successfully complete an approved Pool Operator’s Training Course.
-Generally a course occur on spring and winter break.
-Please contact the Public Health Inspection office at 306.778.5280 for information on course availability and cost.
+Our next course is scheduled for June 12th 2018 at a cost of $50.00.
+Please contact Community Health at 306.778.5280 for information on course availability

 - Lifesaving Society of Canada